What do I wish I had known when I started surfing?

 It's like learning to ride a bike, you don't learn on a racing bike, you learn on a tricycle: it's slower, more stable and more forgiving.

-It's a basic skill, but many beginners miss all their waves and the fun of surfing because they don't know how to take off on their board.
-You need to practice on the ground so that once you're in the water, you can do the take-off in an instant.
+Many beginners miss all their waves and the fun of surfing because they don't know how to take off on their board.
+You need to practice on the ground so that when you're in the water, you can take off instantly, concentrating on the wave and not on your foot placement.
 Practice, practice, practice!
 Trust me, it's not wasted time.

 Use sunscreen.
 Skin cancer is no joke.
 And if you're surfing in a very sunny country, don't forget to put sunscreen on your calves.

-Everyone occasionally struggles to make a section, gets bounced on a manoeuvre, drops late into a closeout, makes a wave selection mistake or even misses a wave from time to time.
-Don't be so self-critical when things don't go as planned.
-Nobody cares what the hell you're doing out there except you.
+Everyone struggles to make a section, gets bounced on a maneuver, falls late on a close out, makes a wave selection mistake, or even misses a wave from time to time.
+Do not be so self-critical when things don't go as planned.
+No one cares what you're doing out there except you.
+Remember that sometimes a single wave or maneuver can make or break a session.
+Remember that surfing is about fun, not performance.

 Fighting with idiots at the best spot isn't worth it.
 Hanging out with mellow surfers at a decent spot is much better.